-From Artwork to Farm Work: Historic Latino Sites in California
+From Artwork to Farm Work: Historic Latinx Sites in California

-According to Maite Arce, President and CEO of the Hispanic Access Foundation (a nonprofit organization that connects Latino communities to create a more equitable society), “This time is more important than ever to speak about [Latino] heritage and its connection to this country.”
+According to Maite Arce, President and CEO of the Hispanic Access Foundation (a nonprofit organization that connects Latinx communities to create a more equitable society), “This time is more important than ever to speak about [Latinx] heritage and its connection to this country.”

 The report was created by scholars Manuel G. Galaviz, Norma Hartell, and Ashleyann Perez-Rivera, and it includes a range of places like Rio Vista Farm in Socorro, Texas (a National Treasure of the National Trust), Santa Rita Hall in Phoenix, Arizona, and Pueblo of Tortugas in southern New Mexico.
 Site selection was based not only on these places' contributions to Latino and American history, but also on their likelihood of receiving additional protections.